Jestersage/comp4870asn01/README.md

 # comp4870asn01
+Comp 4870 assignment 1 - .NET assignment using webforms

+Purpose:
-Comp 4870 assignment 1 - .NET assignment usign Forms -- find a set of files that contain the search word
+Enter a search word into the textbox.
+Display a set of files within the folder that contain the search word